paitiewfrance/paitiewfrance.github.io/tour-burgundy/road-of-wine-and-southern-burgundy.md

 ### Day 6: Château de Digoine -- Paray-le-Monial - Semur-en-Brionnais
 After breakfast,

+Semur-en-Brionnais, listed as one of the most beautifull village in France

 ### Day 7: Cluny - Berzé-la-Ville - Château de Pierreclos - Macon

 Next,  we will visit Berze-le-Chatel and it's medieval fortress flanked by thirteen towers and offering also a wonderfull view over the countryside.